 - Power your home with clean energy

-We have a network of professional and reputable installers that can help make the transition as smooth as possible.
-All our preferred installers are Clean Energy Council Accredited.
+Our network of professional and accredited installers can help make the transition as smooth as possible.

 We’ll match you with one of our preferred and trusted installers.

-They’ll be in touch to discuss your requirements and answer any questions you may have.
+They'll be in touch to discuss your eligibility and provide a solar solution that suits you.

 Frequently asked questions

 A solar photovoltaic system (PV system) or solar power system, is an electric power system designed to supply usable solar power by means of converting sunlight into electrical energy for both residential and business purposes.
 Solar panels capture energy from sunlight, which is then converted into energy in a usable form for household application to power the home or devices within the home by an inverter.

 Solar photovoltaic (PV) panels, are arranged in a modular fashion to take advantage of the space you have available on your roof.
 Sunlight is absorbed by the panels and converted to DC (Direct Current) electricity.
 This is then converted to AC (Alternating Current) power by the inverter – AC power can be used by standard household appliances, when operating at the same time.

 When your solar system isn’t generating enough power (e.g. at night), your power will come from the electricity grid.
 If you generate more power than you use, it will be fed back into the grid.

 What is the solar Feed-in Tariff (FiT) for the Simply Energy Solutions Solar Plan?